 The advantage of the ported enclosures is an increased lifetime of the drivers because of better ventilation.

-The fresh air going back and forth through the channel is cooling the magnet, which is less likely to overheat than inside the sealed boxes, where the pressure that the speaker produces is higher, and it increases air temperature.
+The fresh air going back and forth through the channel is cooling the magnet, which is less likely to overheat than inside the sealed boxes, where the speaker’s pressure is higher, increasing air temperature.

-Ported bass enclosures are also larger, and because of how sound waves move inside the boxes, they are also deeper.
+Ported bass enclosures are also larger; because of how sound waves move inside the boxes, they are also deeper.

-Because of their size, they may not be the best option for smaller trunks with not enough room in front of the speaker.
-In the case of small sports cars, ported bass boxes may not even fit inside.
+Because of their size, they may not be the best option for smaller trunks with insufficient room in front of the speaker.
+In the case of small sports cars, ported boxes may not even fit inside.

 Placing a too big subwoofer for the trunk was a mistake I made many years ago with one of my first subwoofers.
-By then, I had not much idea about choosing a car subwoofer, and I picked something a little too big…
+By then, I had little idea about choosing a car subwoofer, and I picked something a little too big…

-It fitted to the car correctly, but the space between a cone and trunk lid was barely three inches, so you can imagine what has happened when I put volume higher.
-You are right; the entire car was rattling.
+It fitted to the car correctly, but the space between a cone and trunk lid was barely three inches, so you can imagine what happened when I put the volume higher.
+And in the end, the entire car was rattling.

 These types of enclosures are straightforward to tune.
-When appropriately designed, they are more efficient, which means you will need a less powerful amplifier to achieve the same volume when compared to the sealed boxes.
+However, they are more efficient when appropriately designed, meaning you will need a less powerful amplifier to achieve the same volume as the sealed boxes.

-The tuning of the port is critical to maximizing the output capability of the subwoofer.
-Ports allow subwoofers to reproduce the lower frequencies commonly used in Rap and Hip Hop.
+The port tuning is critical to maximizing the subwoofer’s output capability.
+In addition, ports allow subwoofers to reproduce the low frequencies commonly used in Rap and Hip Hop.

 Port tuning is nothing else than designing the port (channel) inside the enclosure, allowing your subwoofer to strengthen specific frequencies.